dangets/presentations/thrust_intro/slides.md

 Iterator logic
 ==============

-Let's talk about looping over elements in a collection.
+Now the same thing in C++.
-How about we multiply a set of numbers by 2.
+Multiply a set of numbers by 2.

 C++
 ---